-There are a variety of ways to connect with us digitally during this time when the Holocaust & Humanity Center is closed.
-You can take a virtual tour of the museum, discover your top character strengths, join our virtual book club, read our blog, and more!
+There are a variety of ways to connect with the Holocaust & Humanity Center online.
+You can take a virtual tour of the museum, participate in online programs, discover your top character strengths, read our blog, and more!
 View the resources on this page for the latest digital engagement opportunities and follow us on Facebook, Instagram, and Twitter to stay in the know.
-Also visit the Events page to see listings of other upcoming digital events.
+Visit the Events page to see the comprehensive listing of upcoming digital events.

 On Wednesdays at 11:00 AM, the digital Holocaust Speaker Series features speakers presenting stories of life before, during, and after the Holocaust.

 Register Here for all of the September Speaker Series presentations.

 September 30: Mark Heiman, son of survivors

 The Holocaust Speaker Series is sponsored by Margaret and Michael Valentine.

 Keep up to date on HHC’s latest News & Notes, HHC’s blog!
 New posts will be available periodically.
 You can also follow HHC on Medium to see our latest content.
 Watch compelling videos, including highlights from past digital offerings, on HHC’s Vimeo page.

 In this unique time, take the VIA Character Strengths survey to determine what your top character strengths are and how you can leverage them to address challenges and make a difference.
 CLICK HERE to take the survey.

 Digital Engagement Guide